jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/first-month/MinistryAndOversightReport.md

 Since [Bill][BillDurland]  and [Jeremy][JeremyNelson] are new to the M&O Committee we took some time to get acquainted after check-in.

-[Jonathan McPhee][JonathanMcPhee] continues working at the Egg and I. He anticipates that in the near future he can advance to being a server.
-Otherwise, his life on parole continues to be satisfactory.

 There are several Quaker calls to members and attenders that need to be completed.
 [Bill][BillDurland]: and [Jeremy][JeremyNelson] volunteered to contact those Friends.
 Since [Bill][BillDurland] needed to be contacted, [Jeremy][JeremyNelson] and